To soy or not to soy?

 And avoiding consuming the highly processed soy alternatives we often find in western supermarkets such as soy protein isolate (this doesn't even contain the desired phytoestrogens as they are removed with processing), fake meat products made out of hydrolyzed vegetable protein, or textured vegetable protein.

-If you are lost for what to eat at this stage of life considering having a personalised consultation or joining our Menopause Makeover Program - Starting 1st of May 2023.
+If you are lost for what to eat at this stage of life considering having a personalised consultation.

 Close